microsoft/vi-hds/README.md

 # Introduction

-This repository contains code related to the [ICML 2019](https://icml.cc) paper, [Efficient Amortised Bayesian Inference for Hierarchical and Nonlinear Dynamical Systems](https://arxiv.org/abs/1905.12090).
+VI-HDS-TORCH is the PyTorch version of VI-HDS, which was released in conjunction with an [ICML 2019](https://icml.cc) paper, [Efficient Amortised Bayesian Inference for Hierarchical and Nonlinear Dynamical Systems](https://arxiv.org/abs/1905.12090).

 VI-HDS is a a flexible, scalable Bayesian inference framework for nonlinear dynamical systems characterised by distinct and hierarchical variability at the individual, group, and population levels.
 We cast parameter inference as stochastic optimisation of an end-to-end differentiable, block-conditional variational autoencoder.